cyberark/conjur/app/domain/authentication/authn_k8s/TROUBLESHOOTING.md

    - Check the [Postgres pod logs](#collecting-conjur-postgres-pod-logs)
      for warnings or errors.
    - [Enable Conjur debug logging](#enabling-debug-logs-for-the-conjur-server),
-     and then delete the Conjur OSS server pod to force a pod recreate, and check the [Conjur server logs](#collecting-conjur-server-logs) again
+     and then delete the Conjur Open Source server pod to force a pod recreate, and check the [Conjur server logs](#collecting-conjur-server-logs) again
      for warnings or errors.